Pramod07Ch/Portfolio-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Mechanical engineering graduate and experienced Industrial engineer, currently doing my Master's in Commerical vehicle technology with a focus on Advance driver assistance systems,  Autonomous Driving and Machine learning.

-Currently, working on my master thesis with a focus on the application of Graph neural networks in multi-object detection and tracking for autonomous vehicles.
-In addition, I am working with Rheinmetall AG as a working student and as a Reinforcement learning research assistant in TU Kaiserslautern.
+I am a Master's graduate with a strong focus on Autonomous driving, machine learning, and data science.
+I am alos a mechanical engineering undergraduate with a focus on industrial engineering.
+Currently working with data-driven development projects.

-I am proficient in Machine Learning, Data Analysis and Visualization.
-I am passionate about research in the areas of ADAS, Autonomous driving and Data-driven development.
+I have profound knwoledge in implementation of Machine Learning, Data Analytics and Data Visualization.
+I am passionate about working on data-driven developement, especially in the automotive and manufacturing industries.